janipeh/hello-world/Complaint TEMPLATE.md

 Communication to customer:

-To be fixed in release 1.1.2 of MVision Segmentation Service 1.1.
+To be fixed in <release x of MVision Segmentation Service x>.

 ## Resolution and verification

 ### Correction

-Fixed in #93, author Saad Ullah Akram.
+<Fixed in commit #>.

 ### Testing for effectiveness and unintended side effects

-Aleksi Nurmi / 2017-07-10:
+<tester> / <date>:

-Environment: Eclipse 15.6, RTViewer
+Environment:

-Expected results: the system produced results on oys-headneck-100-0, known to fail in 1.1.1.
+Expected results:

-Actual results: a structure set was produced
+Actual results:

 ### Verification

-Covered by change plan for release 1.1.2.
+Covered by